-Including antecedent wetness or rainfall on regional/national scale thresholds is not a simple task.
-In fact, while antecedent rainfall - triggering rainfall thresholds are successful in many local studies (e.g. for the Seattle area, Chleborad, 2003), the results shown in Section 3.4 are indicative of the heterogeneity at the regional/national scale which will make antecedent rainfall signals difficult to detect.
-For example, the approach suggested in Chleborad (2003) of defining thresholds considering as variables the 3-day and the 15-day prior cumulative rainfall applied to the RDI data 1972-2018 shows no pattern useful as variables the 3-day and the 15-day prior cumulative rainfall applied to the RDI data 1972-2018 shows no pattern useful for the definition of thresholds.
+- Including antecedent wetness or rainfall on regional scale thresholds is not a simple task.
+In fact, while thresholds that com-315 bine antecedent and triggering rainfall are successful in many local studies (e.g. for the Seattle area, Chleborad, 2003), the results shown in Section 3.4 are indicative of the heterogeneity at the regional scale which will make antecedent rainfall signals difficult to detect.
+For example, the approach suggested in Chleborad (2003) of defining thresholds considering as variables the 3-day and the 15-day prior cumulative rainfall applied to the RDI data 1972-2018 shows no pattern useful for the definition of - 320 thresholds.
 Nevertheless, the information content even in the simplest proxy of soil wetness, that is the antecedent rainfall, is clear (Bogaard and Greco, 2018).

-In our experiment where we separated the events into observed triggering or non-triggering, and predicted triggering or
+In our experiment where we separated the events into observed triggering or non-triggering, and predicted triggering or not-triggering (above or below the ED threshold obtained maximising TSS) and plotting the mean antecedent rainfall for 5 and 30-day periods, we can see that antecedent rainfall can explain some of the misclassifications generated by the ED threshold

-- not-triggering (above or below the ED threshold obtained maximising TSS) and plotting the mean antecedent rainfall for 5 and 30-day periods, we can see that antecedent rainfall can explain some of the misclassifications generated by the ED threshold (Figure 7).
-We expect that some of the misses (triggering events below ED curve) were actually landslides caused by low rainfall amounts on very wet soil.
-At the same time some false alarms (non-triggering events above ED curve) were wrongly predicted as triggering and weren't due to a very low antecedent rainfall.
+- (Figure 7).
+We anticipate that some of the misses (triggering events below ED curve) were actually landslides caused by low 325 rainfall amounts on very wet soil.
+At the same time some false alarms (non-triggering events above ED curve) were wrongly predicted as triggering, but no landslide was observed due to the very low antecedent rainfall.
 These are exactly the patterns we observe in Figure 7.
-Higher intensity events are generally associated with higher antecedent rainfall, due to seasonality effects (typically in the - 310 wetter periods of the year), the false alarms are associated with clearly smaller antecedent rainfall than the true positives, and, even more importantly, the misses have, for almost all durations, higher antecedent rainfall than the false alarms.
+Higher intensity events are generally associated with higher antecedent rainfall, due to seasonality effects (typically in the wetter periods of the year), the false alarms are associated with clearly smaller antecedent rainfall than the - 330 true positives, and, even more importantly, the misses have, for almost all durations, higher antecedent rainfall than the false alarms.
 As expected, the true negative events have on average the smallest antecedent rainfall for most durations.

-The highest antecedent rainfall for misses (triggering events below ED curve) for events of duration of 1 day could be indicative of the importance of antecedent conditions, either because the wrong event has been identified as triggering or

-315 because those are really triggered due to previous high soil wetness conditions rather than the event itself.
+The highest antecedent rainfall for misses (triggering events below ED curve) for events of duration of 1 day could be indicative of the importance of antecedent conditions, either because the wrong event has been identified as triggering or because those are really triggered due to previous high soil wetness conditions rather than the event itself.
 However, we cannot provide evidence that this is the case.
 The patterns for the 5 and 30 days antecedent rainfall look very similar, showing that the antecedent conditions are consistent over longer periods.
 The only difference is in the true negatives, which for the 30 days, have a much smaller mean antecedent rainfall than the other events.

-4 Discussion
+Discussion 4